NotJustSid/blog/_posts/2020-03-19-energy-and-some-elementary-math-behind-the-idea.md

 title: Work, Vectors, Forces and Energy - Some math behind it all
 description: A sequel to our first intuition about Energy.
 This one delves into the elementary mathematical aspects (a bit).
 mathjax: true
-series: true
+series:
-seriesname: Energy
+  name: Energy
   part: 2
 modified: 2020-12-14
 tags:
 - energy